Governmental Entity Defense

 - United States District Court for the District of Kansas

 - United States District Court for the Western District of Missouri

 - United States District Court for the Eastern District of Missouri

 Derek Johannsen is an experienced trial lawyer who practices civil litigation with an emphasis in defense of claims of physical injury and severe emotional distress.
 Mr. Johannsen regularly defends both corporate and individual clients in multi-million dollar claims involving potential personal exposure to his clients.
 Mr. Johannsen has experience defending cases that have received significant media coverage and scrutiny stemming from the salacious nature of their allegations.

-Recently, Mr. Johannsen and John Schultz earned a defense verdict in Greene County, Missouri.
-On May 2, 2018 a jury returned a verdict in favor of their client, Hotel of Terror, LLC, a Springfield haunted house where plaintiff, Benjamin Cain, alleged he was injured in 2015.
+In May 2022, Mr. Johannsen limited a verdict against the local YMCA in Finney County, Kansas to an award of less than $1,500 in a case where plaintiff sought mid six figures on a claim involving an injury to a minor that included a life flight.
+In 2018, a jury returned a verdict in favor of his client, Hotel of Terror, LLC, a Springfield haunted house where plaintiff, Benjamin Cain, alleged he was injured in 2015.
 The jury deliberated for 62 minutes before returning their verdict in favor of the defense.

 Mr. Johannsen has defended numerous single and multi-plaintiff lawsuits brought against military boarding schools facing claims of physical trauma and extreme mental distress stemming from various forms of abuse, hazing, outrageous conduct and bullying.